golemfactory/golem-docs/src/pages/docs/creators/ray/troubleshooting.md

 You can use `ray-on-golem stop` to ultimately stop all Ray on Golem components.
 The next `ray up` will start them again in a fresh state.
-Check out more details about Ray on Golem [stoping and starting](/docs/creators/ray/ray-on-golem-cli#ray-on-golem-start-stop).
+Check out more details about Ray on Golem [stopping and starting](/docs/creators/ray/ray-on-golem-cli#ray-on-golem-start-stop).

 It might also be a good idea to clean up Ray's configuration cache files: